donaldboulton/publiuslogic/src/pages/about/index.md

 [Static + content management = ♥](https://www.netlifycms.org/)

-Netlify CMS is Always the latest GitHub repo pull, with my custom Webpack hashed build.
+Netlify CMS is Always the latest Netlify CMS GitHub repo pull, with my custom Webpack hashed build, not the Gatsby plugin and netlify-cms node module way; which builds it into the frontend = slowing Gatsby way down; TEST it to see for yourself.

 My custom dark build of the Netlify Identity Widget is used on the Gatsby frontend and in my git-gateway back-end.

 Get the speed, security, and scalability of a static site, while still providing a convenient editing interface for content.